+A Mint scale factor defines how many encoder counts occur in travel of one user unit.
 A simple example would be a motor that has an encoder fitted that generates 4000 counts per revolution and the axis is to be scaled in degrees, so 1 revolution of the motor creates 4000 encoder counts and moves the output 360 degrees.
-Therefore the scale factor would be 4000 / 360 = 11.111 encoder counts per degree.
+Therefore the scale factor for a user unit of "degrees" would be 4000 / 360 = 11.111 encoder counts per degree.
 Once scaled all values for distance, speed and acceleration would then be in degrees, degrees per second and degrees per second per second respectively.
 It is very important to be aware of the units of measurement during all calculations.

 A rotary encoder is usually specified in pulses per revolution, because of an effect known as quadrature a motion controller will actually read 4 times this number of encoder counts.
 This is because there are actually two output channels on an encoder (A and B) and each pulse on each channel has a rising and a falling edge.
-A linear encoder is usually specified in terms of the distance between each count ie 1um (1 micron), this value does not normally need to be multiplied by 4.
-A 1um linear encoder has 1000 counts per mm so the scale factor would be set to 1000 to scale the axis in mm.
+A linear encoder is usually specified in terms of the distance between each count i.e. 1μm (1 micron), this value does not normally need to be multiplied by 4.
+A 1μm linear encoder has 1000 counts per mm so the scale factor would be set to 1000 to scale the axis in mm of linear travel.